Learning linear dynamical systems under convex constraints: Introduction

+\paragraph{Learning structured signals from random linear measurements.} Consider the relatively easier setting of linear regression\footnote{\revj{Note that \eqref{eq:lin_dyn_sys_mod} can be rewritten (using Kronecker products) in the form of \eqref{eq:struc_signal_rec_ind}, where $\beta^*$ will correspond to the vectorized version of $A^*$.
+The important difference is that as opposed to the setting of (1.5) -- where $X$ is independent of $\eta$ and is typically assumed to have independent rows -- this reformulation of (1.1) leads to a linear model where $X$ is dependent on $\eta$ and also has dependent rows.}} with independent covariates and noise, i.e.,

-\paragraph{Learning structured signals from random linear measurements.} Consider the relatively easier setting of linear regression with independent covariates and noise, i.e., $y = X \beta^* + \eta$ where $X \in \matR^{m \times n}$ is the matrix of covariates, $\beta^* \in \matR^n$ is the unknown signal, $\eta$ is noise, and the entries of $X$ and $\eta$ are assumed (for simplicity) to be centered, independent Gaussian's.
+where $X \in \matR^{m \times n}$ is the matrix of covariates, $\beta^* \in \matR^n$ is the unknown signal, $\eta$ is noise, and $X$ is \emph{independent} of $\eta$.
+Suppose for simplicity that the entries of $X$ and $\eta$ are i.i.d centered Gaussian's.
 The problem of recovering $\beta^*$ -- assuming it belongs to a convex set $\calK \subseteq \matR^n$ -- has received significant interest over the past decade from the statistical and signal processing communities.
-It is now known that the efficient recovery of $\beta^*$ is possible via convex programs (e.g., penalizing least squares with constraint $\calK$) with the sample complexity $m$ depending on the Gaussian width of the local tangent cone of $\calK$ at $\beta^*$; see for e.g., \cite{neykov19b, rudelson08, chandra12, Tropp2015, planlasso16} and also \cite{lotz14} who introduced a related notion of `statistical dimension'.
+It is now known that the efficient recovery of $\beta^*$ is possible via convex programs (e.g., via solving least squares with constraint $\calK$, or by penalizing the objective) with the sample complexity $m$ depending on the Gaussian width of the `local size' of $\calK$ at $\beta^*$; see for e.g., \cite{neykov19b, rudelson08, chandra12, Tropp2015, planlasso16} and also \cite{lotz14} who introduced a related notion of `statistical dimension'.
 For some sets $\calK$ (such as the $\ell_1$ ball), sharp estimates for the Gaussian width are available through tools such as Gordon's escape through the mesh theorem \cite{Gordon88}, that leads to tight sample complexity bounds.
-While our proof technique is similar in spirit to these papers (in particular \cite{neykov19b}, the model in \eqref{eq:lin_dyn_sys_mod} leads to additional technical difficulties.
+While our proof technique is similar in spirit to these papers (in particular \cite{neykov19b,planlasso16}), the model in \eqref{eq:lin_dyn_sys_mod} leads to additional technical difficulties.
 For instance, we cannot use Gordon's theorem anymore and require other concentration tools for the underlying second order subgaussian chaos.
-To our knowledge, existing works for finite time identification of \eqref{eq:lin_dyn_sys_mod} do not provide bounds for general convex bodies $\calK$; our main goal is to fill this gap (to an extent) by drawing ideas from the above literature.
+To our knowledge, existing works for finite-time identification of \eqref{eq:lin_dyn_sys_mod} \revj{typically} do not provide bounds for general closed convex sets $\calK$, \revj{see also Remark \ref{rem:rel_work_comp}}.
+Our main goal is to fill this gap (to an extent) by drawing ideas from the above literature.

+\paragraph{Shape constrained regression.} There is a rich line of work for the Gaussian sequence model